wp-plugins/contact-form-advanced-database/readme.txt

 == Installation ==

-1. Upload the entire `contact-form-advance-db` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `contact-form-advanced-database` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Contact Form 7 plugin is required, please install it (https://wordpress.org/plugins/contact-form-7/).